Factsheet: Who qualifies for our support?

 A note on what ‘necessary’ care is

 To get support from us, you must be providing ‘necessary’ care to someone.
-If the person you look after could do what you’re doing themselves, it may not be considered ‘necessary’ care.
+If the person you look after could do this themselves, it may not be ‘necessary’ care.
+In these cases, we will offer you information and advice.

-If you do not agree with your assessment
+If you don't agree with our decision

-To do that, please contact your social care worker within 10 working days of your assessment or review.
+If you feel that your assessment or review did not properly consider your care and support needs, you can appeal.
+Contact your social care worker within 10 working days of your assessment or review.
 They will explain how to appeal.

 If you feel you may need someone to help you speak up, you can ask your social care worker how to get in touch with an independent advocate.